tadeaspaule/pat/README.md

 For splitting a spritesheet into individual files.
 You have options for specifying cell size or number of rows and columns, and more.

+## rm-prefix

+Sometimes spritesheets come in separate files but you want to get rid of prefixes like `atk_1_` etc. Just do `pat rm-prefix PREFIX DIRPATH`

+## rm-suffix

+Same as above but for suffixes

 ## rm-bg

 For removing a single-color background.